FLOCK4H/Bleach/README.md

 # Bleach v1.5

-Software for ESP32 with LCD 2x16 screen written in MicroPython
+Software for ESP32 with LCD 2x16 screen and waveshare rotary button (sensor) written in MicroPython

 Bleach is designed as a pentesting device, and its setup requires substantial knowledge;